 Richard Strauss’s many one-act operas make excellent concert programs, both for their length (usually under two hours) and the primary place each gives the orchestration, a specialty where Strauss’s brilliance seldom deserted him.

-“If you’re a hard-core opera buff who finds the Met’s flashy sets and costumes distracting, have I got a show for you!
+If you’re a hard-core opera buff who finds the Met’s flashy sets and costumes distracting, have I got a show for you!

 Is the threnody, the lament over a beloved corpse, the oldest form of song?
 Surely it is among the oldest; one of the most widespread and stylistically various, millennia before opera was devised.